Creating an Employee Engagement AND Happiness Strategy

 Sharing your strategy with your leadership team is key to success.
 You will need them to be fully bought in and behind your vision for your organisation.
 Although the leadership team does not need to be the driving force behind your strategy, without their support and buy-in your strategy is unlikely to work.

 We recommend bringing key stakeholders in on the strategy as early as possible.
 They don’t need to be involved in writing or designing the strategy.
-But, allowing them to see the thinking and reasoning behind the work often helps them understand the vital importance of a strong DEI programme.
+But, allowing them to see the thinking and reasoning behind the work often helps them understand the vital importance of a strong EDI programme.

 We find that ensuring that you have leadership support in place early can play a big part in ensuring the success of a strategy.
 Not only because it will help you ring fence resources, budgets and time for the strategy.
 We find that leadership buy-in also has a strong influence on how much your people buy into your strategy.